google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 This introduction should have given you a taste of what's possible with built-in modules.
 And hopefully you're excited!
-We'd really love for developers to try out the KV Storage API and give us feedback.
+We'd really love for developers to try out the KV Storage module (as well as all the new featured discussed here) and give us feedback.

 Here are the GibHub links where you can give us feedback for each of the features mentioned in this article: